The ‘most hated’ Halloween candy, according to study

-(WSYR-TV) — Halloween is a time to dress up, carve some pumpkins and indulge in eating some sweet treats after trick-or-treating.
-Although there’s hundreds of different kinds of candy handed out on Halloween, one thing’s for sure, there are favorites and then there are the hated candies.
+(WSYR) – Halloween is a time to dress up, carve some pumpkins and indulge in eating some sweet treats after trick-or-treating.

-If you’re planning on handing out candy this Halloween, you might be looking to see what candy you should stay away from buying to save yourself some money.
+Although hundreds of different kinds of candies are handed out on Halloween, one thing’s for sure: there are favorites, and there are candies that many people hate.

-That’s why a new study by Shiny Smiles Veneers, surveyed over 1,000 Americans to find the most hated and loved candies of the season.
+A new study by Shiny Smiles Veneers, surveyed over 1,000 Americans to find the most hated and loved candies of the season.
+The results are below.

-If you wanted to know what hardened candy to stay away from and save your child’s dentist time and effort at their next visit, here’s what you need to know.

 |Candy